UWCS/stardust/content/news/archive/0102/2001-11-07-minnits-7-november-2001.md

   - Henry Southgate
   - Tom Ward

-Before starting the meeting, various members of the exec familiarised themselves with the term \`\`moebius’’, with regards to Jake’s onion ring.
+Before starting the meeting, various members of the exec familiarised themselves with the term “moebius”, with regards to Jake’s onion ring.

 #### Molotov